progrock-libraries/kickstart/documentation/tutorial/main.md

 Three examples where it can be practically necessary to save text output to a file:

 * Several thousand lines of output.
-* The favorite student’s exercise of a program that maintains a music, movie or book collection data base.
+* The students’ favorite exercise of a program that maintains a music, movie or book collection data base.
 * General logging of exceptions.

 For such situations Kickstart provides **`Text_writer`**.